Chang Hsien-yao

-Chang Hsien-yao or Vincent Chang (張顯耀 (Chang1 Hsien3-yao4, Zhāng Xiǎnyào); born 6 November 1963) is a Taiwanese politician.
+Chang Hsien-yao or Vincent Chang (張顯耀 (Chang1 Hsien3-yao4, Zhāng Xiǎnyào); born 6 November 1963) is a Taiwanese political scientist and politician.
 He was the Special Deputy Minister of the Mainland Affairs Council of the Executive Yuan in September 2013 until August 2014 and concurrently as the Vice Chairman and Secretary-General of the Straits Exchange Foundation (SEF) in February 2014 until August 2014.

-Early life
+Education

-Chang studied in Université de Paris I in France from a Kuomintang scholarship.
+Chang studied criminology and public security as an undergraduate at Central Police University and graduated with a bachelor's degree.
+He then earned a master's degree in European studies from Tamkang University and won the Kuomintang's Sun Yat-sen Scholarship to pursue doctoral studies in France, where he earned his Ph.D. in political science from Paris 1 Panthéon-Sorbonne University in 1998 under French political historian Charles Zorgbibe.
+His doctoral dissertation was titled, "La question de Tai͏̈wan, un dangereux jeu d'équilibre: étude du problème de sécurité dans la région Asie Pacifique".

 Early career

 Upon graduation, he returned to Taiwan and worked at the National Security Council.
-Chang had been teaching at Taiwanese universities as assistant professor at Nanhua University, Central Police University and Chinese Culture University.
+Chang had been teaching at Taiwanese universities as an assistant professor at Nanhua University, Central Police University, and Chinese Culture University.

 Political career

-In 2000, he joined People First Party (PFP) and ever since had been working closely with the party Chairman, James Soong, serving as the Director of the policy center of PFP.
+In 2000, he joined People First Party (PFP) and ever since had been working closely with the party chairman, James Soong, serving as the director of the policy center of PFP.

-In 2005, he arranged the meeting between Soong with then-General Secretary of the Communist Party of China Hu Jintao after communicating with the then-Director of Taiwan Affairs Office Chen Yunlin.
+In 2005, he arranged the meeting between Soong with then-General Secretary of the Chinese Communist Party Hu Jintao after communicating with the then-Director of Taiwan Affairs Office Chen Yunlin.

 Before joining Mainland Affairs Council in 2012, Chang served for the National Security Council.